 I am a second year PhD student in the Astronomy and Astrophysics group at the University of Warwick.
 My supervisor is Danny Steeghs, and I work as part of the GOTO team, searching for optical counterparts to gravitational wave-driven merger events.
 A key focus of my work is developing high performance deep learning classification algorithms for finding transient candidates in GOTO data, and leveraging the GOTO discovery stream to find and characterise unique and interesting astrophysical transients.

 Transient-optimised real-bogus classification with Bayesian Convolutional Neural Networks -- sifting the GOTO candidate stream (Killestein et al., 2021 -- accepted for publication in MNRAS)

 For a complete record of all papers I've contributed, see this curated ADS library.

 RAS SDM Machine Learning and Artificial Intelligence Applied to Astronomy 2 [talk]

 2021A: 8 nights on INT/IDS as PI, Probing the GW followup landscape via a systematic spectroscopic classification campaign

 - Detection and characterisation of astrophysical transients

-- Exploiting large scale astronomical surveys to find unusual objects
+- Data-mining of large scale astronomical surveys

 - Pro-am collaboration in astronomy